care skills and care of the older person

 When hiring care assistants, most Irish employers require:

-• A full QQI Level 5 Major Award (usually 120 credits) rather than just a single module — a component certificate alone is not sufficient for HSE employment (HSE, 2024).
-In some cases (e.g. Home Support) enrollment in the major award, with completion of Care Skills and Care of the Older Person, may iniitally suffice when commencing employment, however there is a requirement that you will be comitted to completing the full major award to ensure permanency of employment.
+• A full QQI Level 5 Major Award (usually 120 credits) rather than just a single module — a component certificate alone is not sufficient for HSE employment.
+In some cases (e.g. Home Support), enrolment in the major award with completion of Care Skills and Care of the Older Person may initially suffice, however there is a requirement to complete the full award to ensure permanency of employment.

-• Garda vetting, English fluency, and the ability to provide compassionate, person-centred care (Indeed, 2024).
+• Garda vetting, English fluency, and the ability to provide compassionate, person-centred care.

 • If you're beginning your training, you can start with essential modules such as Care Skills (5N2770) and Care of the Older Person (5N2706) and then progress toward the full major award.